-11. How accessible is the setting/school/college environment?
+How accessible is the school/ environment?
 Is the building fully wheelchair accessible?

-Yes; we have a ramp that can be put out to make the hall the accessible to all.
+Yes; we have a ramp that can be put out to make the hall the accessible to all and we have a disabled toilet which pupils and visitors can access.